ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-82. A certain training pipeline for the classification of large images (1024 x 1024) uses the following Hyperparameters (8.46):
+Q. A certain training pipeline for the classification of large images (1024 x 1024) uses the following Hyperparameters (8.46):

     Initial learning rate 0.1
     Weight decay 0.0001